-The Audit Committee comprises of Messrs Costas St. Galatariotis (Chairman of the Committee - non-Executive Director), A. Mikellides (Independent non-Executive Director) and Mr. St. S. Anastasiades (Independent non-Executive Director) who was appointed as a member of the Audit Committee on 30th of May 2017 to replace Mr. L. Lazarou (Independent non-Executive Director) who retired on 30th May 2017.
+The Audit Committee comprises of Messrs Costas St. Galatariotis (Chairman of the Committee - non-Executive Director), A. Mikellides (Independent non-Executive Director) and Mr. St. S. Anastasiades (Independent non-Executive Director).
 The majority of the members of the Audit Committee are Independent non-Executive Directors.
-The Committee met three times during 2017, further meetings were not deemed necessary as the quarterly results were not required to be published, thus the minimum number of meetings set by the Corporate Governance Code i.e. four meetings was not met during 2017.
+The Committee met four times during 2018.
 The Committee meetings provide a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of the Executive Directors.